antonioChristofoletti/Panda_Foundation_Web/README.md

 ## Purpose

-My goals with it is improve my skills and traine some important point about web development.
+My goals with this project, It is improve my skills and traine some important point about web development.

 ## Used Technologies